Adam Samuel Goldman: Film and television

+Music and Art

 Goldman produced Andrew Bird’s Echolocations: River (2017), which was described by AllMusic as “darkly enchanting” and “a wholly unique experience, fusing ambient improvisations with chamber music and environmental soundscapes.”
 He co-wrote and co-produced Silver Silver (2012), an album by Simone White, released on Damon Albarn’s Honest Jon’s imprint.

 Under his Fol Chen pseudonym Samuel Bing, Goldman remixed Junior Vasquez’s “Insecurities” for release on the Tommy Boy label in 2009.
 That same year, he produced a cover of Prince’s “The Beautiful Ones” for Spin magazine’s Purplish Rain tribute album.
 He teamed up with KCRW disc jockey Eric J. Lawrence to remix David Bowie’s “Golden Years” as part of a deluxe reissue of Bowie’s Station To Station album.

-Art

 For the 2017 Dunedin Fringe Festival in New Zealand, Goldman organized Anything Could Happen with key figures from the Dunedin Sound music scene including Roy Colbert of Records Records, Alastair Galbraith, and members of Straitjacket Fits, The Chills, Look Blue Go Purple, The Verlaines, and The Bats.
 He has collaborated with Machine Project on performances and projects at the Walker Art Center, LACMA, Colgate University.

 In 2011, Goldman and Fol Chen collaborated with Monome on "a crazy motion-sensitive musical pyramid" sound toy called The Tetrafol.

-Goldman studied film at California Institute of the Arts.
-His 1998 documentary The Mark Twain Company, which examined the estate of Samuel L. Clemens, screened at MoMA, Los Angeles Filmforum, and Other Cinema in San Francisco.
-The film was described as “a fascinating and revealing portrait of the insidious workings of capitalist enterprise.”